What Type of HVAC Filter Should I Use?

 - Washable Filters

-Another helpful tool for choosing the right air filter is the MERV (Minimum Efficient Reporting Value) rating system.
-Nearly all filters have a MERV rating based on how well a filter can trap indoor air pollutants.
+Another important thing to take into consideration is the MERV rating.
+MERV stands for minimum efficiency reporting value, and nearly all filters have a MERV rating based on how well a filter can trap indoor air pollutants.
 The rating system spans from 1 to 16 and the higher the number, the stronger the filter.
 For example:

 - Filters with a MERV rating between 1 and 4 will catch things like pollen, dust mites, and carpet fibers.